aavanish/Interviewqa_2026/tcsInterviewQA.md

 ## CI/CD

 * Explain the stages of a CI/CD pipeline.

+Our infrastructure sits in a VPC with public and private subnets across multiple AZs.
+The EKS worker nodes live in private subnets for security, and the only internet-facing components are the Load Balancer and NAT Gateway, both in public subnets.

+When a developer pushes code to GitHub, a webhook triggers our Jenkins CI job.
+It pulls the code, runs an OWASP dependency check, then a SonarQube quality gate — if either fails, the pipeline stops there so we're not wasting time building something already broken.
+Once that passes, Trivy scans the filesystem, then Jenkins builds the Docker image and pushes it to ECR, which also runs its own image-level scan as a second layer of defense.

+That success triggers our CD pipeline, which updates the image tag in our GitOps repo — a separate repo that's the single source of truth for what should be running in the cluster.
+Argo CD is continuously watching that repo, and when it sees the change, it syncs the cluster to match — that's the GitOps model, so nobody runs kubectl apply manually.

+When the new pods come up in the private subnet, they pull the image from ECR through the NAT Gateway — outbound only.
+Once running, user traffic comes in through the Load Balancer in the public subnet and is routed to the pods — inbound only, and nothing else can reach the nodes directly.

+Once deployed, Prometheus and Grafana monitor the cluster, and we get email alerts on pipeline failures or deploy status, so the whole loop — code to production to visibility — is automated end to end
 * How do you implement blue-green and canary deployments?
 * How do you handle rollback if a deployment fails?
 * How would you deploy the same application to multiple environments?